qgis/QGIS-Documentation/docs/training_manual/processing/modeler_hydro_calculator.rst

 .. figure:: img/modeler_hydro_calculator/calculator.png

-As you can see, the dialog is different to the other ones we have seen, but you have in there the same variables that were available in the *Threshold* field in the *Channel network* algorithm.
-Enter the above formula and click on *OK* to add the algorithm.
+As you can see, the dialog is different to the other ones we have seen, but you have in there the same variables that were available in the ``Threshold`` field in the :guilabel:`Channel network` algorithm.
+Enter the above formula and click on :guilabel:`OK` to add the algorithm.

 .. figure:: img/modeler_hydro_calculator/calculator_dependencies.png

 If you expand the outputs entry, as shown above, you will see that the model is connected to two of the values, namely the mean and the standard deviation, which are the ones that we have used in the formula.

 Adding this new algorithm will add a new numeric value.
-If you go again to the *Channel network* algorithm, you can now select that value in the *Threshold* parameter.
+If you go again to the :guilabel:`Channel network` algorithm, you can now select that value in the ``Threshold`` parameter.

 .. figure:: img/modeler_hydro_calculator/unfolded2.png

-Click on *OK* and your model should look like this.
+Click on :guilabel:`OK` and your model should look like this.

 .. figure:: img/modeler_hydro_calculator/calculator_output.png

 We are not using the numeric input that we added to the model, so it can be removed.
-Right--click on it and select *Remove*
+Right--click on it and select :guilabel:`Remove`

 .. warning:: todo: Add image